Simucube/simucube-docs.github.io/docs/ActivePedal/Software/Pedal feel.md

 The force which is felt on the pedal on travel range is adjusted by adjusting the force curve.
 Move eash node as desired and once you release a node, you can test the force on-the-fly.

-ActivePedal employs a virtual, software driven end-stop to ensure that each pedal cannot be pushed beyond it's limits.
+ActivePedal employs a virtual, software driven end-stop to ensure that each pedal cannot be pushed beyond its limits.

 ### Pedal travel

 Below the force curve, the pedal travel slider allows you to define the maximum physical pedal travel range.
-Once changedThe force curve is then adjusted to this range.
+Once changed, the force curve is then adjusted to this range.

 The travel is calculated from the center of the pedal face and it follows a circular circumference.